Am I required to attend orientation to sign up for benefits?

 Where do I go to change my beneficiaries?

-Life and AD&D insurance: contact Human Resources (501-686-5650) for the appropriate form, as beneficiaries for these insurances are maintained in Human Resources.
+Life and AD&D insurance: the form is found under Benefit Forms.
+Or contact Human Resources (501-686-5650).
+Beneficiaries for these insurances are maintained in Human Resources.